Alternative (political bloc)

 Alternative (Blocul politic „Alternativa” or Blocul electoral „Alternativa”, lit. '"Alternative" political bloc' or Alternative" electoral bloc', BA or BeA) is a political alliance in Moldova founded in 2025 by incumbent Mayor of Chișinău Ion Ceban, 2024 presidential candidate Alexandr Stoianoglo, former Prime Minister Ion Chicu, and former MP Mark Tkachuk.
+On 10 April 2026, one of its members, the National Alternative Movement (MAN), withdrew from the bloc, followed by the Common Action Party – Civil Congress (PAC–CC) on 15 April.

-The alliance presents itself as pro-European and claims to consider European integration to be a major objective for Moldova.
+The alliance presented itself as pro-European and claimed to consider European integration to be a major objective for Moldova.
 Its real commitment to pro-Europeanism has been disputed, with TVP World stating that the bloc was regarded by the European Union (EU) and the ruling Party of Action and Solidarity (PAS) in Moldova as a "Trojan horse" designed to stall Moldova's accession talks to the EU "from within".
 The Carnegie Endowment for International Peace described these accusations as a campaign tactic from PAS, which would have sought to present itself as the single viable pro-European force.

 Member parties

-The members of the bloc are the National Alternative Movement (MAN), the Party of Development and Consolidation of Moldova (PDCM), and the Common Action Party – Civil Congress (PAC–CC), as well as a number of independent politicians.
+The members of the bloc initially were the National Alternative Movement (MAN), the Party of Development and Consolidation of Moldova (PDCM), and the Common Action Party – Civil Congress (PAC–CC), as well as a number of independent politicians.
+However, on 10 April 2026, MAN leader, Ion Ceban, has announced the party's departure from the bloc, while remaining in the bloc's faction in the Parliament of Moldova.
 At a time shortly after the bloc's founding, the PDCM was the bloc member with the most developed party network in Moldova of the three, having for instance obtained over 5% of votes in local and district councils at the 2023 local elections in comparison to MAN which obtained under 2% and the PAC–CC which obtained even less.